mjg59/fcop/COC.md

 **Unofficial Resolution**.
 For minor offenses and in cases where they prefer doing so, we encourage _victims_ to speak to _violators_, using the language of non-violent communication (NVC).
 If you would like to do this with the help of an independent mediator, contact us and we will arrange for one.

 **Official Resolution**.
 If you want an official intervention, we will appoint an arbiter (consisting of one or more persons).
-The arbiter will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the reported violation, or accepting it and imposing a penalty on the _violator_.
+The arbiter will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the reported violation, or accepting it and imposing a consequence on the _violator_.

-**Penalties**. _Violators_ may be warned, asked to apologize, forced into training, counseling or mediation, or ejected and banned from the _community_, at the sole discretion of the arbiter.
+**Consequences**. _Violators_ may be warned, asked to apologize, forced into training, counseling or mediation, or ejected and banned from the _community_, at the sole discretion of the arbiter.

 **Social Rehabilitation**.
 No one can be banished for life, only for a determined number of years, not to exceed 5 years.
 Formerly banned parties can be reintegrated into the _community_ through a rehabilitation process determined by us.